Twin Cities Campus

 A bachelor's degree with a major in a biological science is a prerequisite.
 Preference is given to students with a broad background in the basic sciences.
 Admission depends primarily on applicant's undergraduate record, letters of recommendation, and the statement of interest from the applicant.
 GRE scores for Verbal Reasoning, Quantitative Reasoning and Analytical Writing are required for admission.

 Special Application Requirements:

 Applicants must submit a complete set of official transcripts and a clearly written statement of career interests, goals, objectives and a diversity statement.
-Three letters of recommendation are required from persons well acquainted with the student's academic record, and should be either uploaded or sent directly to the department.
+Three letters of recommendation are required from persons well acquainted with the student's academic record.

 Applicants must submit their test score(s) from the following: